 Undercover investigations by animal advocates are an important tool in exposing the cruel realities of factory farming.
 However, industrial agriculture is continuing the tactic of introducing anti-whistleblower legislation (often referred to as “ag-gag” bills) to prevent the investigation and exposure of cruel conditions endured by animals on factory farms.

-As of the 2013 legislative session, anti-whistleblower bills have passed in six states (Iowa, Kansas, Missouri, Montana, North Dakota, and Utah).
-Yet, many other states have unsuccessfully attempted to pass this type of legislation (Arizona, Arkansas, California, Florida, Illinois, Indiana, Minnesota, Nebraska, New Hampshire, New Mexico, New York, Pennsylvania, Tennessee, Wyoming).
-Many legislators have come to understand how harmful these bills are, and in 2013, out of the 15 ag-gag bills were introduced (they all failed to pass), but in 2014 there were only 5 introduced (Colorado, Montana, New Mexico, North Carolina, and Washington).
+As of the 2014 legislative session, anti-whistleblower bills have passed in seven states (Idaho, Iowa, Kansas, Missouri, Montana, North Dakota, and Utah).
+Yet, many other states have unsuccessfully attempted to pass this type of legislation (Arizona, Arkansas, California, Florida, Illinois, Indiana, Minnesota, Nebraska, New Hampshire, New Mexico, New York, Pennsylvania, Tennessee, and Wyoming).
+Many legislators have come to understand how harmful these bills are— in 2013, 15 ag-gag bills were introduced (they all failed to pass), but in 2014 there were only 5 introduced (Colorado, Montana, New Mexico, North Carolina, and Washington).
 North Carolina was the only state in 2015 to codify an ag-gag bill.